byu-oit/byu-jwt-nodejs/README.md

 This library exposes files in
-[both CJS and ESM syntax](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) in order to accommodate browser environments and legacy NodeJS applications.
+[both CJS and ESM syntax](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) in order to accommodate browser environments and legacy Node.js applications.
 CJS support may be dropped in the future but is supported for the time being.

 There are two ways that we know of to support both CJS and ESM syntax: